krishnans2006/resume/resume.typ

   dates: dates-helper(start-date: "Jun 2021", end-date: "Present"),
 )
 - Configured a high-availability, triple-replicated network filesystem across 5 servers using Ceph and NFS
-  - The system now serves over #accent[2000 teachers/students] and securely stores over #accent[200TB of data]
+  - The system now serves over #accent[2000 students and faculty] and securely stores over #accent[200TB of data]
 - Developed #link("https://github.com/tjcsl/tin")[Turn-In], a code autograder built with Django that is now used in every computer science class at TJ
   - Over #accent[460,000 student submissions] have been automatically graded since September 2022
-- Managed and improved the #link("https://github.com/tjcsl/ion")[TJ Intranet], a school-wide hub used for club signups, free printing, bus tracking, and more
+- Managed and improved the #link("https://github.com/tjcsl/ion")[TJ Intranet], a school-wide hub used for extracurricular activity signups, bus tracking, and more
-- Also responsible for a 50+ node compute cluster, a Docker-based website hosting platform, and self-hosted mailservers
+- Worked on and responsible for a 50+ node high-performance computing (HPC) cluster, a Docker-based website hosting platform, a centralized authentication system (LDAP, Kerberos), DNS/DHCP configuration, and self-hosted mailservers

 == Extracurricular Activities